0nix/ggj21/twine/ending3.md

 Your vision becomes extremely blurry as colors and the edges of objects swirl and blend together.
 Your assailants let you go and their faces are all the mushy and distorted.
 They become rather inhuman as everything around you goes dark.

-This is the last time you'll see everything around you.
+This is the last time you'll see your house and your belongings.
 And you can't even do that right.

 They all look at you, as everything goes dark.